crafter312/fabric-backrooms/README.md

 --------------------

 The following features are currently in progress or next on the list of things to implement:
-  - Backrooms Level 0 dimension
+  - level 4 dimension
-    - other less common features, like grids of wall pillars in large open spaces or something like that (to make things more interesting)
+    - Office window block to teleport to level 11
-  - Backrooms Level 2 dimension
+  - level 11 dimension
-    - any other features to fill the currently empty hallways
+    - random weather
+    - office building structures with windows (teleport destination from level 4)

 PLANNED FEATURES